 - 4 cups cubed peeled butternut squash (about 1 pound)

 - 2 cups chopped fresh spinach

 - 1/4 cup lime juice

-- In a 5- or 6-qt slow cooker, whisk together first seven ingredients.
+- In a 5- or 6-qt. slow cooker, whisk together first 7 ingredients.
 In a large skillet, heat 2 teaspoons oil over medium heat; brown lamb in batches.
 Add to slow cooker.

 - In same skillet, saute onions in remaining oil over medium heat until tender, 4-5 minutes.
 Add ginger and garlic; cook and stir 1 minute.
 Add to slow cooker.
 Stir in lentils and squash.

 Freeze option: Freeze cooled stew in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little broth if necessary.
-Yield: 8 servings (2-1/2 quarts).
+Heat through in a saucepan, stirring occasionally; add broth if necessary.